Division Contact Information

 - Inclusion of data from the evaluation of instruction in the faculty personnel process.

 The policies are based on the belief that individual academic departments are best suited to devise, administer, and interpret a system of course evaluations.
+Alignment of evaluations with the university's student learning outcomes is encouraged.
 Cooperation across departments or colleges is encouraged where appropriate.

 The success of the policies set forth here depends on the care with which they are implemented by students, faculty, and personnel committees.
 Students are asked to take a conscientious approach to their evaluating task, and to avoid confusing leniency or entertainment with sound instruction.
 Faculty members are obligated to consider the information gained from the course evaluations in a constructive manner, supportive of appropriate academic requirements and values.
 Personnel committees are charged with the responsibility of using the results of these evaluations ethically and consistently, considering other appropriate indicators of teaching effectiveness in addition to the student evaluations.
 Failure on the part of an instructor to administer course evaluations or the use of improper protocol in their administration shall be considered during department and college personnel processes.

-All sections of all regularly offered on-campus or off-campus courses, including summer and intersession courses, in which there is an enrollment of at least 10 undergraduate students or 5 graduate students as of the end of the add/drop period are to be evaluated.
-The inclusion of short courses, workshops or internships is optional.
+All sections of offered for NIU credit, in which there is an enrollment of at least 5 students as of the end of the add/drop period, are to be evaluated.
+The inclusion of workshops or non-credit courses is optional.
 Departments or instructors may also elect to evaluate some or all of those courses with lower enrollment than those listed above.
-Departments are encouraged to use special paper or electronic evaluation forms when courses are offered for the first time, or offered in a nonconventional format, or in other special circumstances.

-Each department/program, with approval by faculty vote and appropriate student input, shall adopt a paper or electronic form for the student evaluation of instruction which shall be filed with the college council.
+Each department/program, with approval by faculty vote and appropriate student input, shall adopt a series of questions for the student evaluation of instruction which shall be filed with the college council.
 The decision to use online or paper evaluation forms will be determined by faculty vote at the department/program level.
-The college council, with the participation of the college student advisory committee, may suggest a standard evaluation form for the entire college.
-Different forms may be established for graduate and undergraduate courses or in accordance with the special circumstances mentioned in Section 1 (Courses to be Evaluated) above.
+The college council, with the participation of the college student advisory committee, may establish a standard evaluation form (standard in both content and format) for the entire college.
+Different forms may be established for graduate and undergraduate courses.

-All evaluation forms, written and electronic, must include the following question, normally at the end of the evaluation: My overall rating of the instructor's effectiveness in meeting the course's stated goals and objectives is:
+All evaluations, written and electronic, must include the following question, normally at the end of the evaluation: My overall rating of the instructor's effectiveness in meeting the course's stated goals and objectives is:

 - Outstanding = 5